bettermarks/.github/README.md

 ### .gitignore

-Provides common ignore patters for user specific files like secrets, notes, editor configs, and anything related to Typescript-based Infrastructure as Code.
+Provides common ignore patterns for user specific files like secrets, notes, editor configs, and anything related to Typescript-based Infrastructure as Code.

 you can download it to a project/repository: